jasset75/Spark-Cassandra-Notes/docs/Examples/mock-example-save.md

 This example starts at [mock-example](./mock-example.md)

-This script takes the ten most repeated person's names, five from males plus five from females and store full records who match h* first names with this list into a new Cassandra table which has the same structure than original.
+This script takes the ten most repeated person's names, five from males plus five from females, and store full records who match h* first names with this list.
+Besides, It stores retrieved records into a new Cassandra table which has the same structure than original.
 Destination table is created if not exists.

 ## RDD join